parrt/msds689/README.md

 # Administrivia

 **INSTRUCTOR.** [Terence Parr](http://parrt.cs.usfca.edu).
-I’m a professor in the computer science and [data science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) departments and was founding director of the MS in Analytics program at USF (which became the MS data science program).
+I’m a professor in the computer science and [data science program](https://www.usfca.edu/arts-sciences/graduate-programs/data-science) departments and was founding director of the MS in Data Science program at USF (which became the MS data science program).
 Please call me Terence or Professor (the use of “Terry” is a capital offense).

 **SPATIAL COORDINATES:**<br>